StochasticTinkr/PerformanceTuner/README.md

     ; F4SE and some plugins for it will also output to the console if it is enabled ; If you use this, I recommend either having a second monitor, or using Borderless mode, so that you can look at it. bShowDiagnostics=0

+## Memory Addresses and Fallout 4 versions.
+The reason a mod like this breaks whenever Bethesda updates Fallout4.exe is that the memory locations of the variables this mod uses can be different.

+To help mitigate this, and to give users the ability to fix this themselves without recompiling the DLL, I've moved the addresses into ini files.

+This mod will look at the Fallout4.exe version information, and then look for a corresponding ini file.
+The ini files must be named "fallout4-addresses-w.x.y.z.ini". where w.x.y.z is replaced by the version number.
+For example, for Fallout 4 version 1.10.40, the file should be called "fallout4-addresses-1.10.40.0.ini".

+If it is unable to find that file, it will open a console and tell you which file it was actually looking for.

+### Contents of the addresses ini file
+Here is the example fallout4-addresses-1.10.50.0.ini

+	[Addresses]
+	fShadowDirDistance=6769A1C
+	iVolumetricQuality=3901FD8
+	bGameUpdatePaused=5A9F000
+	bIsMainMenu=5B473A8
+	bIsLoading=5AF3E4C

+### Create a new ini file yourself
+I use "CheatEngine" to help me find the locations for these settings.
+I told CheatEngine to automatically attach to Fallout4.exe whenever it is running, to make it simpler to do the following.
+I also configure Fallout 4 to use Borderless mode, and set bAlwaysActive=1, to prevent the game pausing when I alt-tab to CheatEngine.

+For fShadowDirDistance address, I update the "fDirShadowDistance" value to something arbitrary, such as 3512 and start FO4.
+I load a save and then scan for that value as a first scan.
+Make sure to select "Float".
+Quit the game, change the fDirShadowDistance to another arbitrary value.
+Restart the game and scan for the new value.
+Repeat until there are < 10 values.
+Add these values to the address list, in CheatEngine, and try changing them to 0, until you see the shadows disappear.
+Label that one "Shadow Dir Distance" and delete the others.

+For iVolumetricQuality, its a lot easier.
+In the game, use the console to set the godray quality to arbitrary values; 'gr quality 3143' and scan.
+This value is an integer, use "4 byte" for the type.
+Change the quality setting and rescan until you have exactly one address.
+Add this to the CheatEngine address list, and change label it "Godray quality".

+bIsLoading, bGameUpdatePaused, and bIsMainMenu are a little harder, but basically the same.
+Search for a 4-byte value of either 0 or 1, when it is in that state. for example, fast travel, search for 1 while the loading screen is on, and then once you've arrived, search for 0.
+Do this until you find a suitable address.
+There may be more than one.

+Once you've found all the addresses, save your address list.
+CheatEngine will create a .ct file, which will contain the offsets (eg. Fallout4.exe+6769A1C).
+Use the value after the + sign for the addresses ini file.

 ## Contributing
 Features, enhancements, and bug-fixes are welcome.
 Please match the current coding style.
 If you do open a pull-request,